[2022 Edition] Current Ferrari Model Lineup

 Current Ferrari Cars - Buyers Guide

-The 2022 Ferrari lineup is rather expansive, covering almost every part of the niche performance car segment.
+The 2023 Ferrari lineup has been pruned in comparison to previous years, but still covers almost every part of the niche performance car segment.
 At one end is the 'GT-style' Roma with everyday drivability and all the way up to the hardcore 812 GTS and SF90 hybrid hypercar at the other end of the spectrum.
-The imminent arrival of the Purosangue SUV will only ramp up interest in the brand.
-It looks like the brand is well poised for even bigger profits in the immediate future.
+The 2023 Purosangue SUV has started taking orders, but as with most first editions of a new car, exact MSRP and pricing is not widely known.
+It will, however, still for sure come in at or over $400,000, and ensures that the Prancing Horse has every segment of performance cars covered

 Engine: 6.5L naturally aspirated V12